CHEMIO/chemistry_rails/README.md

 ## Getting Started

-Start off by creating a migration with a string field for the formula (if you dont have it already):
+Start off by creating a migration with a string field for the formula (if you don't have it already):

 	rails generate migration add_formula_to_chemicals